b-rodrigues/fput/manuscript/tidyverse.md

 ### 4.3.1 `filter()` and friends

-We’re going to use the `Gasoline` dataset from the `plm` package, so install that first:
+We're going to use the `Gasoline` dataset from the `plm` package, so install that first:

 ``` sourceCode r